Copeman-1/cm-core/README.md

 ## 🙏 Credits

-Created by COpeman with passion for the FiveM community.
+Created by Copeman for the FiveM community.